WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.26
+## Changed in v2024.27

-* Added quests for this week's world boss Orta
+* Added quests for this week's world boss Kordac
-* Ignore Xal'atath in mythics, even though she's flagged as a rare
+* Made dark magic scanning a little more efficient